tpenaflor/visualize-fit-files/README.md

 **No data showing**:

-- The app filters for specific fitness metrics (power, heart rate, speed, etc.)
+- The app automatically detects your device manufacturer and maps appropriate fields
-- Some older devices may use different field names
+- Different manufacturers use different field names (e.g., 'speed' vs 'enhanced_speed')
+- The app will show which manufacturer was detected in the file information
+- Try files from Garmin, Wahoo, Polar, or Suunto devices

 **Chart performance**: